netreconlab/.github/profile/README.md

 ### About NetReconLab

-- 🔭 I’m the director of the [Network Reconnaissance Lab (NetReconLab)](https://github.com/netreconlab) at the [University of Southern California](https://minghsiehece.usc.edu) (Starting January 2024).
+- 🔭 @cbaker6 is the director of the [Network Reconnaissance Lab (NetReconLab)](https://github.com/netreconlab) at the [University of Southern California](https://minghsiehece.usc.edu) (Starting January 2024).
 Located at [University of Kentucky](http://www.engr.uky.edu/research-faculty/departments/computer-science) until December 2023
-- 👯 I’m looking to collaborate on medical based research applications that operate when the Internet is availabe, limited, or non-existant (check out [ParseCareKit](https://github.com/netreconlab/ParseCareKit) for more info)
+- 👯 Looking to collaborate on medical based research applications that operate when the Internet is availabe, limited, or non-existant (check out [ParseCareKit](https://github.com/netreconlab/ParseCareKit) for more info)
-- 📫 How to reach me: <c.baker@usc.edu>
+- 📫 How to reach Corey: <c.baker@usc.edu>

 <a href="https://www.buymeacoffee.com/cbaker6" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>